polterguy/polterguy.github.io/index.md

 ## User management

 Magic Cloud allows you to create and administer users, by giving you a graphical user interface, allowing you to manage your application's users and roles, using a role based access control (RBAC) component.
-Provide access to modules and components according to what roles your users belongs to, and make sure only authorised users have access to private and secured data.
+Provide access to modules and components according to what roles your users belong to, and make sure only authorised users have access to private and secured data.

-The user and role systemin Magic is based upon RBAC implying Role Based Access Control, allowing you to provide access to components and modules based upon roles, for then to associate roles with users.

 ## The task manager